How to Day Trade the Bearish Gravestone Doji Reversal Candlestick

 Contextually, when this occurs at the highs of an extended uptrend, we interpret this as exhaustion.
 This gives us the confidence to take a short position when all criteria are confirmed.

 Now that you have an understanding of the setup, let’s review a real-life chart example.

-By the gravestone doji showing up this late in the uptrend, it was an early sign that the bulls where losing control and a price drop was likely on the horizon.
+Showing up this late in the uptrend, it was an early sign that the bulls were losing control and a price drop was likely on the horizon.

-Once the bears took control, this lead to heavy selling on high volume.
+Once the bears took control, this led to heavy selling on high volume.

 Trading the Gravestone Doji